coleifer/huey/docs/api.rst

     for the complete list of arguments supported by the Redis client.

+.. py:class:: RedisExpireStorage(name='huey', expire_time=86400, blocking=True, read_timeout=1, connection_pool=None, url=None, client_name=None, **connection_params)

+    :param int expire_time: TTL for results of individual tasks.

+    Subclass of :py:class:`RedisStorage` that implements the result store APIs using normal Redis keys with a TTL, so that unread results will automatically be cleaned-up. :py:class:`RedisStorage` uses a *HASH* for the result store, which has the benefit of keeping the Redis keyspace orderly, but which comes with the downside that unread task results can build up over time.
+This storage implementation trades keyspace sprawl for automatic clean-up.

 .. py:class:: PriorityRedisStorage(name='huey', blocking=True, read_timeout=1, connection_pool=None, url=None, client_name=None, **connection_params)

     :param bool blocking: Use blocking-zpopmin when reading from the queue (as